flakey-bit/flakey-bit.github.io/_posts/2022-09-26-a-gentle-introduction-to-functional-programming.md

 * Write output to the disk / screen
 * Communicate with another program or system (network, pipe etc)

-Again, in "proper" functional programming languages, [the compiler prevents us from performing I/O unless we're in a special context](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/IO) (IO Monad) - similar to how the `await` keyword can't be used unless you're already in an `async` method in C#.
+Again, in functional programming languages, [the compiler prevents us from performing I/O unless we're in a special context](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/IO) (IO Monad) - similar to how the `await` keyword can't be used unless you're already in an `async` method in C#.

 Unlike Haskell, in C# the compiler can't prevent us from performing I/O in arbitrary code, so the best we can hope for is a "Gentleman's Agreement" (with the other developers on our team) around when and where to perform I/O.